zenaton/rfcs/rfc-028-scheduler.md

 ### Syntax Constraints

 `Execute` syntax constraints:
-- should be able to ignore task implementation
+- should be usable without knowing task implementation
 - should be able to set:
     * class name
     * arbitrary number of arguments
-    * options such as `id`, or `skippable`
+    * options such as `id`
 - as we want to return an arbitrary value - we can not use method chaining without having a special closing method.

 `Dispatch` syntax constraints:
-- should be able to ignore task implementation
+- should be usable without knowing task implementation
 - should be able to set:
     * class name
     * arbitrary number of arguments